 Photographers should consider participants’ expectations of privacy when choosing which, if any, photographs they share publicly.
 All photographers must demonstrate due diligence informing identifiable subjects of publication of their images, and remove photographs from public view upon request from any pictured individual.

-A community-run photo gallery is available at https://gallery.fireflyartscollective.org/ which affords photographers and subjects better control over the status of their images than commercial social media sites.
+This site conaints a community-run photo gallery, which affords photographers and subjects better control over the status of their images than commercial social media sites.

 Don’t fly your drone over effigies, temples or other large burning objects.
 Don’t (try) to fly your drone through the woods or in high winds or other weather where you might lose control.
 Don’t bring your drone closer than 15 feet to the ground or participants.
 Drone projects should be discussed with the Event Photography Liaison before operating.
 This should preferably happen pre-event, not on site; if you cannot contact the Event Photography Liaison to be pre-approved then you might need to plan ahead for next time.
 All drone use must comply with FAA regulations.
 A drone-mounted recording device is considered a Remote Recording Device under this policy.